yoch/sparse-som/README.md

 To use the *online* version :

 ```
-Usage: ./sparse-som
+Usage: sparse-som
         -i infile - input file at libsvm sparse format
-        -y nlig - number of lines in the codebook
+        -y nrow - number of rows in the codebook
         -x ncol - number of columns in the codebook
         [ -u ] - one based column indices (default is zero based)
         [ -N ] - normalize the input vectors